 In a perfect world, demand and supply are exactly aligned and there's no variability.
 All demand is met instantly at minimum cost—100% on-time at minimum cost which yields maximum profit and cash flow.
 We don't live in a perfect world.
 There is variability in the real world and companies WILL use some combination of inventory, capacity and time to buffer that variability when trying to meet demand.
 Many companies do not have a good understanding of the relationships between inventory, capacity, response time and variability so their performance suffers.

-The Forbes article describes three of Ms. Leanse's ideas to successfully work with the behavior of the brain.
+The Forbes article describes three of Ms. Leanse's ideas to successfully work with neuroscience to improve work.
 I’ll add the dimension of practical operations science to her ideas.
 The combination provides powerful actions for improving and sustaining your management initiatives’ success.

 - "Declare a new hunt": Orient your employees' brains to a big goal to recruit more serotonin into the mix.
 Operations science provides a perfect vehicle for this.
 With one client, after only two days analysis, we showed them how to get a 30% increase in throughput.
 We were working with the same processes they had been working on for 15 years but the operations science of Factory Physics concepts provided a very big revelation for them by looking at things differently.
 Operations science shows a company how well it could be doing versus how well it is currently doing on cost, inventory, service and utilization.
 It's one big goal to get to best possible performance in the current environment.
 It's another big goal to change the company to get to a new best possible.